KIRANKUMAR7296/JavaScript/JQuery.md

 $(selector).animate(params, speed, callback);

-params : CSS properties to be manipulated during animation. speed : number of seconds. callback : Operation to be performed.
+params : CSS properties to be manipulated during animation. speed : number of seconds, "slow" or "fast" callback : Operation to be performed.
 ```